How To Choose a Sitecore Partner

 Sitecore has plenty of advantages for both content editors and developers, making it an ideal choice for businesses of all kinds, with or without a dedicated IT team.
 However, implementing Sitecore on your own can be a daunting task that can end up consuming more time that could be used elsewhere.

 The thing is, Sitecore partners come in all shapes and sizes, which can make it difficult to differentiate the pros from the amateurs.
-In this article, we give you some pointers on what to expect from a partner, as well as a checklist of questions to ask when deciding on your next Sitecore partner.
+In this article, we give you some pointers on what to expect from a partner, as well as a checklist of questions to ask when deciding on your next Sitecore implementer.

-When Do You Need a Sitecore Partner?
+When Do You Need A Sitecore Partner?

 Unless you have adequate development expertise in-house, it’s not practical for a business to build and maintain a CMS implementation on their own.
-Plus, if you’re thinking about implementing Sitecore as your traditional or headless CMS of choice, you need a partner to make sure you’re reaping 100% of the benefits Sitecore has to offer.
+Plus, if you’re thinking about implementing Sitecore as your headless CMS of choice, you need a partner to make sure you’re reaping 100% of the benefits Sitecore has to offer.